open-pay/openpay-ruby/README.md

 ```

 Next, how we can construct  the preceding hash using **FactoryGirl**.
-**FactoryGirl** was used to build up our test suite, to facilitate hash construction.
+**FactoryGirl** was used in our test suite to facilitate hash construction.
-It  may help you at as well at your final implementation if you decide to use hashes.
+It  may help you  as well at your final implementation if you decide to use hashes.
 (more examples at *test/Factories.rb*)

 ```ruby